betinho89/sublime-sourcegear-vault/README.md

 ## About

-This is a Sublime Text plugin allowing have a interface between Vault and Sublime.
+This is a Sublime Text plugin that allows to have an interface between Vault and Sublime.

 ![Screenshot](http://betinho89.com/sublime-sourcegear-vault/plugin_sublime_vault.png)

-The plugin allows you to perform five frequently used vault operations.
+The plugin allows you to perform five frequently used Vault operations.
 1. `Get Latest version`.
 Retrieve the latest version of files or folders in the repository.
 2. `Check out`.
 Checkout files from the repository.
 3. `Check in`.
 Commit the items in the pending changeset list specified by repositorypath(s).
 4. `Undo Check out`.
 Undo a checkout, reverting changes back to the data in the repository.
 5. `Properties`.
-Display the properties of the latest version of a file or folder.
+Display the properties of the latest version from a file or folder.

 ## Installation